Musical Theatre Courses

-In the first term, group singing classes led by the Head of Singing establish a technical foundation.
+In the first term, group singing classes establish a technical foundation.
 From the second term, each student is assigned a private singing teacher and has lessons to concentrate on the specific needs of the individual; group classes continue throughout the year to complement this.

 Over the year, all students gradually build up a portfolio of audition songs tailored to their casting suitability and covering a wide range of styles, so that each graduating student leaves the course prepared to audition for any type of show.
 Classes in audition technique are held as well as a series of mock auditions.

 JODIE JACOBS - GRADUATE

 Rock of Ages, The Wedding Singer, Footloose, Evita, Fame, We Will Rock You

 "I really felt prepared for the industry by